uw-echospace/group-website/content/authors/adkris/_index.md

 My core competency is in programming, with an expertise in Python and Java.
 I am currently applying signal processing techniques in passive acoustic monitoring of bats with a goal toward understanding echolocation as a sensory tool.

-At Echospace, I am investigating duty cycle-based subsampling for passive acoustic monitoring to understand how the observations drawn from acoustically recorded bat activity are influenced by their behavior.
-We collect our echolocation data from local bat colonies by deploying autonomous recording units ([AudioMoths](https://www.openacousticdevices.info/audiomoth)), at the Union Bay Natural Area right by the UW Husky Football Stadium.
+At Echospace, I am investigating duty cycle-based subsampling for passive acoustic monitoring to understand how the observations drawn from subsampled acoustic bat activity are influenced by their behavior.
+We collect our echolocation data from local bat colonies by deploying autonomous recording units ([AudioMoths](https://www.openacousticdevices.info/audiomoth)), at the Union Bay Natural Area right by the UW's Football Stadium.

 Feel free to ask me any questions at my email on pursuing research as an undergraduate!